Executive Clemency Office

 Pardons

-- For a Pardon of Forgiveness, an applicant must wait five (5) years since their release from incarceration, probation, parole, post-release supervision, or conviction date, if no sentence was imposed.
+- For a Pardon of Forgiveness, an applicant must wait five (5) years after their release from incarceration, probation, parole, post-release supervision, or their conviction date, if no sentence was imposed.

 - A Pardon of Innocence has no minimum wait period.

-- If denied, must wait three (3) years to reapply.
+- If denied, an applicant must wait three (3) years to reapply.

 Clemency Investigations and Considerations